Our Money’s No Good in Muscatine

 Shazz managed to get pictures of the welcome signs for both Illinois and Iowa, then we turned down East 2nd Street through some roadworks and down towards our Airbnb room.
 We walked the bikes for the last couple of blocks, deciding to get a coffee at a nice looking cafe a block away from our room.

 Our room was above a jewellery shop which sold wine and imported beers.
-The lady was really nice and let us keep our bikes in a spare room out the back.
+Melissa, the owner was really nice and let us keep our bikes in a spare room out the back.
 The room was huge and had a great kitchen (not that we intended to do much cooking) and the bed was like sleeping on a cloud!
 It also had a view out over the river, which was awesome, except it had just started to rain.

 (If you don’t have an Airbnb account yet then use THIS LINK to join and get the equivalent of AUD 55 off your first booking over about AUD110)